Temporary/variable hour employees

 graduate assistantship, temporary hourly/salaried employment and part-time

 faculty.
-For more characteristics of a variable hour employee, please click on the link below:Other characteristics of variable hour employee:
+For more characteristics of a variable hour employee, please click on the link below:Other characteristics of variable hour employees:

 - Flexible hours - works sporadic hours (on call, seasonal, or filling as needed).

-- Works a standard schedule for a shot duration and varied (tied to a project, to a specific time period, to cover for a vacant position, etc.).
+- Works a standard schedule for a short duration and varied (tied to a project, for a specific time period, filling in for a vacant position, etc.).

 - May be funded from temporary salary savings.